 Secondly, there are specific social and cultural reasons that explain the priority for housing construction.
 In extended families remittances are seldom sent directly to the migrant's wife, but generally to one of the men within the household (Hajjarabi, 1988, p.
 180-1).

 Traditionally, the in-laws decide on the use of remittances.
 This situation is widely known to generate numerous conflicts between migrants' wives and their in-laws (De Mas, 1990; Hajjarabi, 1995, p.
 107).
 Hajjarabi (1988, p.
 182-3) argued that, because they expect to gain significantly in personal liberty and privacy, the wish to have one's own house - away from the authority of their parents-in-law - is a top priority among women (cf. Van Rooij, 2000).
-In fact, the decision to establish independent, nuclear households is often initiated by the spouse of the migrant.
-Hajjarabi (ibid) also argued that, in their very architectural design, traditional houses reflect patriarchal norms and the domination of the mother-in-law and, hence, hinder private nuclear family life.

 This creates a push for migrants' nuclear families to establish their own households by constructing a new house either in the native village or in nearby towns.
 Besides increasing the personal liberty of migrant wives, this can also be an effective strategy for migrants to escape from the heavy financial burden of supporting large extended families.
-Such disaggregation, in which intra-household tensions about remittance use accelerate the breakup of extended families, the nucleation of family life and the physical 'lifting out' of nuclear families, has been observed for several migrant-sending areas (Aït Hamza, 1988; 1995; Berriane, 1996; De Haas, 2003; De Mas, 1990).
-This lifting out may be in the form of family reunification at the destination or the transfer of the family from the village to nearby towns, or building an own house in the village.
-By literally fencing off nuclear households from extended families, women gain in liberty and migrants escape from the obligation to support the extended family.
-This has the additional advantage of giving children better educational opportunities (De Mas, 1990).
+Such disaggregation, in which intra-household tensions about remittance use accelerate the break-up of extended families, the nucleation of family life and the physical 'lifting out' of nuclear families, has been observed in several migrant-sending areas (Aït Hamza, 1988; 1995; Berriane, 1996; De Haas, 2003; De Mas, 1990).

 Thirdly, housing also turns out to be a rational, relatively secure capital investment through which households are able to generate additional income through various lease arrangements.

-Second and third houses are generally built in towns and cities.
+Second and third houses are generally built in nearby towns and cities.
 Taking into account high population increase, the nucleation of family life, fast urban growth and the concomitant large demand for housing (Dhonte et al., 2000), real estate investments can be a highly rewarding investment strategy, which potentially enables migrant households to secure and increase income.
 Moreover, house ownership provides 'life insurance' for the migrants' households (De Haas, 2003).